stonepros/stone/doc/rados/api/index.rst

 ===========================
- Ceph Storage Cluster APIs
+ Stone Storage Cluster APIs
 ===========================

-The :term:`Ceph Storage Cluster` has a messaging layer protocol that enables clients to interact with a :term:`Ceph Monitor` and a :term:`Ceph OSD Daemon`.
+The :term:`Stone Storage Cluster` has a messaging layer protocol that enables clients to interact with a :term:`Stone Monitor` and a :term:`Stone OSD Daemon`.
-``librados`` provides this functionality to :term:`Ceph Clients` in the form of a library.
-All Ceph Clients either use ``librados`` or the same functionality encapsulated in ``librados`` to interact with the object store.
-For example, ``librbd`` and ``libcephfs`` leverage this functionality.
-You may use ``librados`` to interact with Ceph directly (e.g., an application that talks to Ceph, your own interface to Ceph, etc.).
+``librados`` provides this functionality to :term:`Stone Clients` in the form of a library.
+All Stone Clients either use ``librados`` or the same functionality encapsulated in ``librados`` to interact with the object store.
+For example, ``librbd`` and ``libstonefs`` leverage this functionality.
+You may use ``librados`` to interact with Stone directly (e.g., an application that talks to Stone, your own interface to Stone, etc.).

 .. toctree::